Kaquadu/nav_ex/README.md

     }
 ```
 ### Adapters
+#### NavEx.Adapters.ETS
 ```
   ....
   adapter_config: %{
-    identity_key: "nav_ex_identity", # name of the key in cookies where the user's identity is saved
+    identity_key: "nav_ex_identity", # name of the key in session where the user's identity is saved
     table_name: :navigation_history # name of the ETS table
   }
 ```
+This adapter supports LiveView sockets.

+#### NavEx.Adapters.Session
 ```
   ....
   adapter_config: %{
     history_key: "nav_ex_history" # name of the key in session where navigation history is saved }
 ```
+This adapter doesn't support LiveView sockets.

 ## Usage
+For normal routes.

 ```
 defmodule MyApp.Router do